gauravsablok/Calculator/README.md

-# Calculator
+# Guess The Number
-Calculator in JavaScript and HTML Basic
-Just a trial version in GitHub. tyiing to build a calulator in HTML and build it with PhoneGap.
+Trying to build a simple test app which will be used with PhoneGap